-A group template contains a list of groups that are set as the list of user-defined groups on the node.
-Each group has a defined role which determines what privileges group members will have.
+Each template contains a list of user-defined groups and/or individual users.
+Each group has a defined role which determines what privileges group members have.
+User roles are defined by the groups they are a member of.

-The available roles are:
+The available group roles are:

-- Node Administrator maps to the administrator role on the nodes. - Node User maps to the all ports user role and the pmshell role on the nodes.
+- Node Administrator maps to the administrator role on the nodes. - Node User maps to the ports user role and the pmshell role on the nodes.
+Ports access can be restricted if required.

-To create a new group template:
+To create a new users and groups template:

-- 1. Select Configure Nodes > Configuration Templating > Group Templates. - 2.
+- 1. Select Configure Nodes > Configuration Templating > Users and Groups Templates. - 2.
 Click the + button.
-The New Group Template dialog loads.
+The New Users and Groups Template dialog loads.

-- Enter a Name and Description for a template in the Template Details section. - Click the + button in the Set Group List section to add a new group.
-The Group Details dialog loads. - 5.
-Enter a Group Name, a Description, and select a Role for the group. - 6.
-Click Apply. - 7.
-Click Save Template.
+- 3. Enter a Name and Description for a template in the Template Details section. - 4.
+Click the + button in the Set Group List section to add a new group.
+The Group Details dialog loads.

+- 5. Enter a Group Name, a Description, and select a Role for the group. - 6.
+If Node User role is selected, the Restrict accessible Serial Ports checkbox and Serial Ports range appear.